 Of course, it is important to teach children about good, bad and confused touch.
 The correct way to do it is by weaving it in other safety rules one teaches children in a matter of fact way, without instilling fear or mistrust in the child.

 For this, it is very important that whoever is doing this, is not overwhelmed or fearful herself/himself and is fully informed around the issue and has dealt with their own biases and misconceptions so that comprehensive information is provided to the child.

 Of course, this cannot happen in isolation if otherwise there is not a good enough rapport between adults and children like the kind we spoke about earlier.

-Other than talking about touch, the message to the child should be that they could come and talk the adult about anything that confuses them or makes them uncomfortable without the fear of being blamed or scolded.
+Other than talking about touch, the message to the child should be that they could come and talk to the adult about anything that confuses them or makes them uncomfortable without the fear of being blamed or scolded.

 Child protection from sexual abuse is really about bringing up and viewing children in an empowered way as individuals with rights and opinions.

 You can talk to children as young as four years old provided you know how to explain things to them in a way they will understand.
 Who imparts this training?
 Both parents and schools.
 Schools should have specific child protection programmes.

 It’s very important to remember that child protection is the responsibility of adults and not of children.
 Sexual abuse can take place despite such education to children.